United Western Recorders: Cello Studios

 In 1999, Sides sold the Western half of the complex to computer magnate Rick Adams, who renamed it Cello Studios.
-Cello Studios operated at the 6000 Sunset complex from 1999-2005.
+Cello Studios operated at the 6000 Sunset complex from 1999 to 2005.
 During that period, the studios hosted high-profile rock artists such as Blink-182, Rage Against the Machine, Tool, System of a Down, Weezer, Muse, Red Hot Chili Peppers, Audioslave, and the Mars Volta.
 Cello Studios closed in 2005.

 When Allen Sides sold Western to Rick Adams, the equipment inventory was also purchased from Ocean Way Recording, including a collection of rare vintage microphones, as well as vintage outboard gear including valuable studio effects units such as the Fairchild 670 limiters, no longer made, which were a crucial element of the sound of many classic pop recordings of the Fifties and Sixties.
 While the building was modified to accommodate the new facility's needs, the studios themselves have not been altered since Putnam's original design.
-During this period, the studio played host to artists such as Alanis Morissette, Natalie Merchant, Elton John, R.E.M., Bette Midler, Barenaked Ladies, Stone Temple Pilots, Matthew Sweet, Mötley Crüe, Green Day Vonray and Blink-182.
+During this period, the studio played host to artists such as Alanis Morissette, Natalie Merchant, Elton John, R.E.M., Bette Midler, Barenaked Ladies, Stone Temple Pilots, Matthew Sweet, Mötley Crüe, Green Day, Vonray and Blink-182.

 EastWest Studios

-At the beginning of 2006, Cello Studios (originally Western) was purchased by EastWest producer Doug Rogers and renamed EastWest Studios.
+At the beginning of 2006, Cello Studios (originally Western) was purchased by EastWest Sounds producer Doug Rogers and renamed EastWest Studios.
 Rogers extensively remodeled the non-technical areas of the studio complex with designer Philippe Starck, but the studios themselves, with their untouched acoustics, remain as originally built by Putnam in the 1960s and continue to operate to this day.
 Since 2012 EastWest Studios has racked up 130 Grammy nominations, more than any other recording studio in the world.